|

 because leaving the frontal palate free, and that they are little

 visible when worn.
-In the upper specimen, plastic covers the side
+In the upper specimen, plastic snaps

-teeth instead of clasps.
-This is also suited for slow expansion
+of clasps.
+This is also suited for slow

-in permanent dentition (upper jaw still expandable up to 4-6 mm).
+dentition (upper jaw still expandable up to 4-6 mm).
+It could also

 which is a specialized part, or by simple wire loops in spring